kimmypracha/kimmypracha/README.md

 ## Hi everyone!
 I'm Pracha Promthaw (Kim).

-I'm currently interested in Information Retrieval System and Conversational AI along with NLP and ML.
+I'm currently interested in Self-Improving Generative AI with self-evaluation and self-supervised or weakly-supervised training approach.
+Especially in creative and educational application.

-🌱 I’m currently learning about retrieval-enhanced large language model and stable diffusion in the aspect of semantic editing.
+🌱 I’m currently learning about tool for fine-tuning LLM with RL paradigm.
+Outsides CS, I'm practicing drawing and writing a novel!

-🔭 I’m currently working on Alexa Prize Project, developing retriever for DIY and recipe task.
+🔭 I’m currently working on research to improve LLM Evaluation for Self-Improving LLM.

 👯 I’m looking to collaborate on any project that looks fun!
 Feel free to contact me if you have some idea!